Examples

 Scenario: compute the sum of values in multiple repeat repetitions.
 Say you have:

-- a repeated grid
+a repeated grid

-- a decimal field called
+a decimal field called price

-on each row - an integer field called
+an integer field called quantity

-on each row - a decimal text output field called
+a decimal text output field called row-total

-on each row - a decimal text output field called
+a decimal text output field called total

 below the grid